oasisMystre/sora/help.md

-*SORA*
+*BlastAI*

-I can help you create ai generated images and videos, if you are new to Sora Bot, please read the below manual
+I can help you create ai generated images and videos, if you are new to BlastAI Bot, please read the below manual

 You can control me by sending these commands: